EnchantingSwift/essential-developer/README.md

 ```
 Given the customer has connectivity
- When to customer requests to see the feed
+ When the customer requests to see their feed
- Then the app should display the latests feed from remote
+ Then the app should display the latest feed from remote
   And replace the cache with the new feed
 ```